educational-resources-and-services/bibletags-widget/README.md

 * getCorrespondingVerseLocations + splitVerseIntoWords
   * functions actually working properly
-  * Get preload working with verse content.
+  * Get preload working with verse content
+  * have setup include versions so I can preload versionInfo
+  * have versionInfo saved in the localStorage cache
   * no visuals in utility instance
   * Make promises an option in addition to callbacks?
   * Do I need to have a bookId converter or lookup as an aid to people using this widget?
 Or perhaps a mapping object that they fill in?
 See https://github.com/openscriptures/BibleOrgSys/tree/master/DataFiles/BookOrders